 a large molecule made up of a chain of smaller units called amino acids.
 Proteins serve many vital functions inside and outside of the body’s cells.

 a formal outline or plan, such as a description of what treatments a patient will get and exactly when each should be given.
 See also regimen.

 a radioactive particle used in some forms of radiation therapy.
 See also conformal proton beam radiation therapy, radiation therapy.

 a group of genes that, once they are mutated, can cause cells to become cancerous.
 The mutated version of a proto-oncogene is called an oncogene.
 See also gene, mutation, oncogenes.

 see prostate-specific antigen.

 the length of time it takes for the prostate-specific antigen (PSA) level in the blood to double.
-This is sometimes useful in determining if prostate cancer is present or has come back (recurred).
+This is sometimes useful in determining if prostate cancer has come back (recurred) or is growing.
 See also prostate, prostate-specific antigen.

 a measurement of how quickly the prostate-specific antigen (PSA) level rises over a period of time.
-A higher PSAV was once thought to suggest greater chance of prostate cancer being present, but that may not be true.
+A higher PSAV was once thought to suggest greater chance of prostate cancer being present, but studies have not shown this to be true.
 See also prostate, prostate-specific antigen.

 a medical doctor specializing in mental health and behavioral disorders.
 Psychiatrists can prescribe medicines and offer other types of mental health therapy.